Directed Nanoscale Transformations

 - Understanding the Role of Energy Landscape: Determine how energy landscape parameters can be locally and globally tuned in order to guide the directed fabrication and atomic manipulation of functional 1D-3D nanostructures on demand from the single atom level up.

 - Guided Energy Flow for Controlling Transformations: Develop ML methods for bottom-up descriptions of transformations and reinforced learning to predict and guide transformations.

-The starting point for this work is the observation that experimental platforms to visualize structure and function, such as electron, ion, and scanning probe microscopes and associated spectroscopies, can also be used to induce transformation thus enabling the study and the control of the processes of highly localized structural, chemical, and electrochemical changes.
+The starting point for this work is the observation that experimental platforms to visualize structure and function, such as electron, ion, and scanning probe microscopes and associated spectroscopies, can also be used to induce transformation, thus enabling the study and control of the processes guiding highly localized structural, chemical, and electrochemical changes.
 The understanding gained here will enable us to direct matter with atomic precision to create 3D nanoscale structures with desired form and function.

 The expertise in controlling scanning probes, electron beams, and ion beams is crucial to the success of this work.
 CNMS has attained strong leadership in this area through its work in functional imaging of materials and through LDRD efforts in atomic-scale fabrication.
 The ability to manipulate and study matter in a tight research loop at the atomic and nanoscale will be of key interest to a broad user community, including those from the QIS field.